 This particular trip was going to be 10 days split between Switzerland and France.
-Clearly you could spend 10 days in either country and still only see a small fraction of what there is to see.
+You could spend 10 days in either country and still only see a small fraction of what there is to see.
 As most of our trips are centred around wine, hiking, and tennis, Switzerland obviously fit into the “hiking” category.
 We chose to stay in the Interlaken region.

 Trevor previously spent time in the Lauterbrunnen Valley, staying at the Mountain Hostel in Gimmelwald (Click Here).
 This time we wanted something a bit more comfortable than large dorm rooms.